iburzynski/jambhala/README.md

     * `DataKinds`
     * `RecordWildCards`
   * Beyond these, the sample contracts only include the specific language extensions needed to compile their code.
 Keep in mind that Haskell language extensions are experimental modifications to compiler behavior, and should only be used when necessary with clear understanding of their purpose.
 It is better to add extensions incrementally as they become needed than to add a multitude of modifications to the compiler as boilerplate in every file.
-* **Updating `source-repository-package` entries in `cabal.project`:**
+* **Updating Plutus Dependencies:**
   * The non-Hackage dependencies in the `cabal.project` file are following those of the [plutus-apps](https://github.com/input-output-hk/plutus-apps) library, with `sha256` hashes calculated for each `source-repository-package` entry.
   * Since Nix flakes require pure inputs to guarantee reproducibility, and the content associated with a particular Git repository/tag can change, we need to hash any repositories we include in `cabal.project`.
   * This means if you need to change any dependencies or add additional ones, you'll need to manually calculate new hashes and replace the existing ones.
   * Jambhala provides a utility to easily update `plutus-apps` to the most recent revision and adjust all related dependencies.
 Run the `jamb -u` command to pull the latest revision and generate a new `cabal.project` file.
+A backup of your existing `cabal.project` file will be created in the `backups/` directory in case you need to roll back the update.
-  * If you need to change the revision of `plutus-apps` manually, you should also add/update any other dependencies this package requires and calculate sha256 hashes for them.
+  * **Manually updating dependencies:** while not recommended, if you need to change the revision of Plutus dependencies manually, you will need to calculate sha256 hashes for them.
 You can do this using the `nix-prefetch-git` utility, which has been provided with this project's Nix development environment.
   * Use the following command to calculate a hash:
     ```
     $ nix-prefetch-git LOCATION TAG